Category archives: Thoughts

 I know that practically every generation has thought that the end times were nigh, but it’s hard for me not to think that maybe this time we could be right.
 After all, we have Science now, more information than our brains were ever meant to absorb, and if I think too much about the bees and the coral reefs and the antibiotics and the cellphones in our hands and in our oceans and the borders and walls and cages and guns and bombs —

-Toronto was my first view of Canada, a grey slushy view in the dead of March that called into question my parents’ entire sanity.
+Toronto was my first view of Canada, a grey slushy view in the dead of March that called into question all of my parents’ decision-making capabilities in choosing to move here.
 After the idyll of a tiny German university town (complete with castle ruins!), nothing about this place that was too big and too loud and too cold made sense.
 It had giant box stores in the middle of the city and a downtown that wasn’t entirely dedicated to pedestrians.
 It was basically barbaric.